 Rain on a camping trip is never ideal.
 And it becomes worse when you notice the AC unit leaking water into your RV.

-So, if your RV air conditioner leaks when it rains, we’ve compiled a list of the most common causes and how to fix them.
-Plus, tips for preventing AC leaks in the future.
+So, if your RV air conditioner leaks only when it rains, we’ve compiled a list of the most common causes and how to fix them, as well as tips for preventing AC leaks in the future.

 Common Culprits Causing RV Air Conditioner Leaks When It Rains